zerus456/Project/README.md

 ## 5. Conclusion

 Through this personal project, I not only improved my SQL skills, but also learned how to organize data, store it efficiently, and retrieve it when needed.
-In addition, I gained experience in data visualization by connecting to a database and using Python.
+In addition, I gained experience in data visualization by connecting to a database and using PowerBI.
 Most importantly, I developed a clearer understanding of how data analysis can benefit a business.
 This allowed me to present data in a way that delivers the most valuable insights to viewers, especially the management team.

 Since this is my first project, there are certainly unavoidable mistakes.
 If you have any feedback, please reach out at anduc061104@gmail.com.